jhorzek/tablespan/README.md

 #> 5     8     0    14   209.
 51.0     4.00  0.759
 ```

+We don’t want to share the table as is - the variable names are all a
+bit technical and the table could need some spanners summarizing
-Now we want to create a table where we show the grouping variables as
+columns.
+So, we want to share a table that looks something like this:
-row names and also create spanners for the horse power (`hp`) and the
-weight (`wt`) variables.
-The result should look something like this:

     |                   | Horse Power |   Weight  |
     | Cylinder | Engine | Mean  |  SD | Mean | SD |
     | -------- | ------ | ----- | --- | ---- | -- |
     |                   |                         |

+`tablespan` allows us to create this table with a single formula.

 ### Creating a Basic Table

-In `tablespan`, the table headers are defined with a formula approach
+In `tablespan`, the table headers are defined with a formula.
+For
-inspired by the [`tables`](https://dmurdoch.github.io/tables/) package.
-For example, `cyl ~ mean_hp + sd_hp` defines a table with `cyl` as the
+example, `cyl ~ mean_hp + sd_hp` defines a table with `cyl` as the row
-row names and `mean_hp` and `sd_hp` as columns.
-The output will look as
+names and `mean_hp` and `sd_hp` as columns:
-follows:

 ``` r
 library(tablespan)